Code-Institute-Submissions/CI-project-two/README.md

 2. "As someone who is interested in the Titanic disaster, I would like to view data visualization charts representing key statistics of those onboard, to help me visualize the factors at play; and get a feel for the numbers involved.
 For example, what was the ratio of men to women?
 How many third class children survived the disaster?, and so on."

 3. "As someone who is interested in the Titanic disaster, I would appreciate having access to a simple, easy to navigate website.
-Where I can explore some of the key facts underpinning in the disaster.
+Where I can explore some of the key facts underpinning the disaster.

 4. I would also appreciate some images of the Titanic being displayed on the website, to help ignite my imagination."

-5. "I would appreciate a link to further, more in depth information about the titanic, to be included on the website."
+5. "I would appreciate a link to further, more in-depth information about the titanic, to be included on the website."

 6. "If possible I would like to feel some enthusiasm while clicking through the data charts and watching them dynamically interact.
 It is hoped that I may garner insights, or discover a narrative I may not have been aware of, before visiting the website."